open-telemetry/opentelemetry.io/content/en/blog/2022/knative.md

 ### Configuration

 Tracing in Knative can be easily enabled.
 Please follow the [official documentation](https://knative.dev/docs/) for a step-by-step guide.
 Let's briefly describe the process here:
-1. Deploy a tracing system that can ingest tracing data in Zipkin format - Zipkin, Jaeger or OpenTelemetry collector
+1. Deploy a tracing system that can ingest tracing data in Zipkin format - Zipkin, Jaeger, or OpenTelemetry collector
 2. Enable tracing in [Knative eventing](https://knative.dev/docs/eventing/accessing-traces/)
 3. Enable tracing in [Knative serving](https://knative.dev/docs/serving/accessing-traces/)